MousePotatoDoesStuff/MCAfterStory/game/README.md

-# Explanation of the RPY files
+# Explanation of the following files in here

+## mod_assets

+This folder stores all your images, music/sfx, and more relating to your mod

+## mod_extras

+This folder was introduced in Version 3.0.1 of the mod template.
+This folder stores the extra content that is available for modders to use i.e. Gallery/Achievements.

+## python-packages

+This folder contains the needed Python package files needed to run DDLC or a mod

-### **achievements.rpy**
+### **\_\_imports\_\_.rpy**
-This file was introduced in Version 3.0.0 of the mod template.
-This file contains the code for the achievements menu and notification that shows your progress throughout the mod.
+This file was introduced in Version 4.0.0 of the mod template.
+This file contains the imports necessary to run DDLC.

 ### **cgs.rpy**